 SLO Tours also offers two-hour whale watching tours on their USCG Aluminum RBS Safeboat Defender.

 6. Surf Lessons

 The school welcomes everyone of every ability level to come out and give surfing a try.
 Book a group lesson for the whole family and build some unforgettable memories together.
-Lessons are tailored to your group in order to make the best experience possible for your family.
+Lessons are tailored to your group to make the best experience possible for your family.

 7. Central Coast Aquarium

 During our visit, the boys were thrilled to touch a small swell shark, to see the “pier pilings” fish fed, and to ask plenty of questions while petting sea stars at the tide pool tank.
-Everything was hands on and approachable, and the boys loved their experience.
+Everything was hands-on and approachable, and the boys loved their experience.

 8. Bob Jones City to Sea Trail

 If you want to stretch your legs and get a lay of the land beyond the beaches, the Bob Jones City to Sea Trail is a popular well-marked paved pathway.
 Take a stroller-friendly walk or kid-friendly bike ride on this mostly flat trail that starts close to the Avila Barn and ends near Avila Beach (or vice versa).